askarmus/stackgig/README.md

 ---

+## GetX OvervIew

+Get - GetX is an extra-light and powerful solution for Flutter.
+It combines high performance state management, intelligent dependency injection, and route management in a quick and practical way.
+GetX is "4 in 1" package, in other words, State simple/reactive management, Route management, Dependencies managements and utilities, everything ia one only place.

 ## Resources

 I made backend API using .Net core API and SQL server databse that hosted in Azure cloud platform.